Loading your recommendations…

 Duke University Prowess

 Duke is one of the most prestigious universities in the country, consistently included near the top of the U.S. News & World Report’s college rankings.
 Some of their most highly regarded programs include law, medicine, the humanities and social sciences.
 It is also home to the world-renowned Duke Lemur Center, the breathtaking Duke Chapel, the highly-curated Nasher Museum of Art, legendary Cameron Indoor Stadium and beautiful Sarah P. Duke Gardens.
-What's more, it's scholars are successful in learning new things from the football field to the Duke Forest: they've conducted research on the environmental effects of coal ash, provided scientific expertise for a new NC Climate Change Assessment, and created 3D technology to protect football players on the gridiron.
+What's more, it's scholars are successful in learning new things from the football field to the Duke Forest: they've conducted research on decreasing the influx of forever chemicals to our water supply, made field-changing discoveries in chemistry regarding lithium deposits and the presence of boron, and created 3D technology to protect football players on the gridiron.
 The same Duke Football trio who discovered the advancement later won the NFL 1st and Future innovation competition.

 Duke University Health System Advancements